 Cancer that begins in the rectum or the colon is called colorectal cancer, or colon cancer for short.
-It affects all ethnic and racial types equally, but it is most common in people over the age of 45.
+It affects all ethnic and racial types equally, but it is most common in people over 45.
 It’s the third most common cancer in both men and women and the second leading cause of cancer deaths in the United States– but it doesn’t have to be that way!
-Any and all symptoms should be diagnosed by your gastroenterologist for an accurate diagnosis and treatment plan as well as planning your screening regimen based on your risk factors and age.
+Your gastroenterologist should diagnose all symptoms for an accurate diagnosis and treatment plan, as well as planning your screening regimen based on your risk factors and age.

-Colon cancer screening is designed to detect the early signs of the disease and eliminate them.
-The most common source of colon cancer is polyps — abnormal growths in the rectum and colon which can be removed during colonoscopy.
-When those polyps have already turned cancerous, screening leads to earlier treatment so that the cancer can be removed and treated properly by the right specialists.
+Colon cancer screening aims to detect the early signs of the disease and eliminate them.
+The most common source of colon cancer is polyps — abnormal growths in the rectum and colon, which we can remove during a colonoscopy.
+When those polyps have already turned cancerous, screening leads to earlier treatment to remove and treat cancer properly by the right specialists.
 The Centers for Disease Control and Prevention reports that nine out of ten people who had colon cancer detected early are still alive after five years.

 When to Start

-Typically, colon cancer screening begins at age 45 (or earlier depending on risk facotrs), unless the gastroenterologist places you at a higher risk or if you already have a symptom.
-In fact, more national organizations are moving to recommend screening for people at this earlier age.
+Typically, colon cancer screening begins at age 45 (or earlier depending on risk factors) unless the gastroenterologist places you at a higher risk or if you already have a symptom.
+More national organizations are moving to recommend screening for people at this earlier age.
 Additionally, you might need to start screenings earlier if you have:

 - A genetic disorder such as Lynch syndrome or familial adenomatous polyposis